Dartmouth-Data-Analytics-Core/DAC-WES-pipeline/README.md

 - [Contact](#contact)

 ## Introduction
 This pipeline is meant to process whole-exome sequencing (WES) data.
-Currently, this pipeline is compatible on the [Dartmouth Discovery HPC](https://rc.dartmouth.edu/discoveryhpc/).
-This repository houses the necessary files to implement this pipeline via a Snakefile and SLURM-job submission script to run processes in parallel.
+Currently, this pipeline is compatible *only* on the [Dartmouth Discovery HPC](https://rc.dartmouth.edu/discoveryhpc/).
+This repository houses the necessary files to implement this pipeline via a snakemake workflow and SLURM-job submission script to run processes in parallel.

 Please note that this pipeline [requires prerequisites](#prerequisites) to run properly.
 As such, an additional script `001_prepare_bed_list.bash` is included in this repository.
 Example data are from a targetted mouse WES experiment.
 Two samples are included and have been downsampled to 0.5% of the original data (for storage purposes on this repo.)

 ## Pipeline
 ![Alt text](img/rulegraph.png)